bullockwp/Probabilistic-superpositioning/README.md

 - 8 week project timeframe.
 - 3 models exist:
 	-'Fixed mean' - proof of concept with toydata and a known solution.
-	-'1ENH' - Known solution but this time with real protein data.
+	-'1ENH' -  Real protein data as a probabilistic mean structure.
-	-'1IRH' - Unknown solution and real protein data.
+	-'1IRH' - Two similar but different real proteins with an unknown superposition.

 Conclusion:
 Good reulsts with truncated proteins but fails with full-length chains -> could benefit from more time in deveolping informative priors, strong proof of concept.